Z-siteA Companion to the Works of Louis Zukofsky

 Gavronsky, Serge.
 “Guillaume Apollinaire Subsumed Under Louis Zukofsky’s Gaze: ‘…listening receptively….’”
 Introduction to The Writing of Guillaume Apollinaire/Le Style Apollinaire (2003): xiii-l.

 LZ’s notes, besides referencing the numerous quotations from Apollinaire, provide some intriguing indications of LZ’s additional reading.
-In many cases the references actually indicate undesignated quotations, which is the case, for example, with most of the Dante references (using the Temple Classics edition of Dante’s Latin Works; the De vulgari eloquentia is translated by A.G.
+In some cases the references actually indicate undesignated quotations, which is the case, for example, with most of the Dante references in “& Cie” (using the Temple Classics edition of Dante’s Latin Works; the De vulgari eloquentia is translated by A.G.
 Ferrers Howell).